Chebyshev polynomials in the complex plane and on the real line: Introduction

-In Section \ref{sec:cheb_background} we will show that this formula actually defines an algebraic polynomial in the variable $x$.
-This alternative representation illustrates the first occurrence -- but certainly not the last -- of the fact that minimizing polynomials tend to alternate between extremal points.
-As it turns out, this is a characterizing property of best approximations with respect to the supremum norm.
-From \eqref{eq:chebyshev_first_kind_trigonometry_formula} we gather that the polynomials $T_n$ alternate between $2^{1-n}$ and $-2^{1-n}$ at $n+1$ consecutive points on $[-1,1]$.
+In Section~\ref{sec:cheb_background} we will show that this formula indeed defines an algebraic polynomial in the variable~\(x\).
+From \eqref{eq:chebyshev_first_kind_trigonometry_formula} it follows that the polynomials \(T_n\) attain the values \(2^{1-n}\) and~\(-2^{1-n}\) alternately at \(n+1\) consecutive points in the interval \([-1,1]\).
+This provides the first instance---though certainly not the last---of the phenomenon that extremal values tend to alternate for minimal polynomials.
+As it turns out, this alternation property is in fact characteristic of best approximations with respect to the supremum norm.

-While Chebyshev's intentions in \cite{chebyshev54} was to perform a theoretical study of a mechanical problem related to Watt's straight-line mechanism, his mathematical investigations are considerably deepened in \cite{chebyshev59}.
-Here he introduces the following problem:
+While Chebyshev's intentions in \cite{chebyshev54} were to perform a theoretical study of a mechanical problem related to Watt's straight-line mechanism, his mathematical investigations are considerably deepened in \cite{chebyshev59}.
+There he introduces the following problem: